craighagan/BenPythonProjects/fishtank/README.md

 Right now, only temperature is supported, PH and other sensors will be added in future.

+This project supports pushing metrics to adafruit IO's mqtt service.

 ## Install micropython with esptool

 esp8266 example: